 The Vegetarian Lasagna Casserole

-Traditional recipe and also with the help of the Bimby
+Traditional recipe and also with the help of the Thermomix

-A complete and light dish for vegetarian lovers, and also for those who want a touch of lightness.
+A complete and light dish for vegetarians, and also for those who want a touch of lightness.

-We will use very little oil 1 tbsp per person and also very little butter for the béchamel sauce.
+We will use very little oil, 0.35 oz per serving, and very little butter for the béchamel.

-Among the classic vegetables of the vegetable ragù, onion, carrots, and celery, I also used previously boiled cauliflower and then colored with raw tomato sauce.
+Among the classic vegetables of the vegetable ragù, onion, carrot, and celery, I also used previously boiled cauliflower and then colored it with raw tomato sauce.

-Instead of cauliflower, you can use broccoli or other vegetables, the important thing is that they are boiled, and in the same quantity.
-Mushrooms and artichokes are also fine.
+Instead of cauliflower, you can use broccoli or other vegetables, as long as they are boiled, and in the same quantity.
+Mushrooms and artichokes are also great.

 You might also be interested in: